6. 20TH CENTURY

 2. LATE 19TH CENTURY

-• Postromanticism: some composers continued to write in a style which was basically Romantic, such as Elgar, Holst and Vaughan Williams in England, Rachmaninoff in Russia, Richard Strauss in Germany, Sibelius in Finland and Puccini in Italy.
+Postromanticism: some composers continued to write in a style which was basically Romantic.
+E.g. Elgar, Holst and Vaughan Williams in England, Rachmaninoff in Russia, Richard Strauss in Germany, Sibelius in Finland and Puccini in Italy.

 Two movements related to Romanticism were developed: